 As healthcare communicators, we’re here to provide trustworthy content that can ease a concern or answer a question.
 Our mission is to help our readers avoid confusion and misinformation, so they and their families can lead healthier lives.

 With March marking National Nutrition Month, it’s crucial to keep this mission in mind.
-Healthy eating and dieting tips are everywhere, but this type of content can often fall prey to exaggerated or over-promised claims.
+Healthy eating and dieting tips are everywhere, but nutrition content can often fall prey to exaggerated or over-promised claims.

 How can you avoid some of these common nutrition pitfalls?
 Here are some tips for writing helpful, accurate nutrition content: